DFE-Digital/early-careers-framework/README.md

 ### Set up git hooks
 Run `git config core.hooksPath .githooks` to use the included git hooks.

+### Test displaying markdown with govspeak
+Run your app locally.
+Go to http://localhost:3000/govspeak_test.
+Enter your markdown into the text area, click "See preview".
+Voila!

 ## Whats included in this boilerplate?

 - Rails 6.0 with Webpacker